bshambaugh/BlinkyProject/README.md

 "
 Interesting, ERC-721 (non-fungible tokens)  mentions physical assets: https://eips.ethereum.org/EIPS/eip-721

+Adding LoRa could allow for greater geographic coverage.
+I was able to pull data from a Cubecell transmission a third of a mile away.

 ## Rough draft

 This is the present Node.js server code https://github.com/bshambaugh/BlinkyProject/tree/master/CubeCellandHeltecESP32_try7/esp8266_shop_websockets .
 I need to make that clear.